ErikBurton/blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a Rails Project using Getting Started with Rails https://guides.rubyonrails.org/getting_started.html#creating-the-blog-application

-* Ruby version
+* Ruby version 2.4.4

 * System dependencies